asgaardlab/sentiment-analysis-Steam_reviews/README.md

 This repository temporarily contains data from our study on the causes for misclassifications of Steam game reviews.

-The data consists of URLs of game reviews from Steam with the associated sentiment and it is available in three formats:
+The data consists of a sample of 100K URLs of game reviews from Steam with the associated sentiment and it is available in three formats:

 * CSV
 * XLSX